sushi-a-gogo/next-japan/frontend/public/assets/resume.md

 Led front-end development of SaaS applications using Angular and TypeScript, integrating with .NET Core, SQL Server, and GCP.

 - Built responsive web components from Figma wireframes.
-- Developed and maintained RESTful Web APIs with .NET Core and SQL Server.
+- Support and maintenance of RESTful Web APIs with .NET Core and SQL Server.
 - Defined app requirements and workflows with Product Managers.
 - Delivered features in 2-week Agile sprints, prioritizing user-focused requirements.